qupath/qupath-docs/docs/deep/wsinfer.md

 (wsinfer-extension)=
 # WSinfer

-The [WSInfer QuPath extension](https://github.com/qupath/qupath-extension-wsinfer/) enables easy and interactive model inference without the need for scripting.
-It is a collaboration between the QuPath group and Stony Brook University.
+The [WSInfer QuPath extension](https://github.com/qupath/qupath-extension-wsinfer/) makes it possible to do patch-based deep learning inference for digital pathology, without any need for scripting.

+It's a collaboration between the QuPath group (the extension) and Stony Brook University ([WSInfer](https://wsinfer.readthedocs.io/en/latest/)).

 :::{admonition} Cite the paper!
-If you use WSInfer in a publication, be sure to cite the original WSInfer paper found [here](https://arxiv.org/abs/2309.04631).
+If you use WSInfer and/or this extension in a publication, please make sure to cite our preprint at https://arxiv.org/abs/2309.04631
 :::

 ## Requirements

 - QuPath [version 0.4](https://qupath.github.io/) (installation instructions [here](https://qupath.readthedocs.io/en/0.4/docs/intro/installation.html)).
-- At least one whole slide image (see acknowledgements )
+- At least one whole slide image
 - [WSInfer QuPath Extension](https://github.com/qupath/qupath-extension-wsinfer/releases)
-- PyTorch (this can be downloaded while using the extension should you not already have it installed)
+- PyTorch (this can be downloaded while using the extension, if you don't already have it installed)

 ## Set-up

 With QuPath installed and running, drag and drop the WSInfer extension into the application and restart QuPath.
-Once installed, open up an image and run the extension via {menuselection}`Extensions --> WSInfer` and you should see the window below
+Once installed, open up an image and run the extension via {menuselection}`Extensions --> WSInfer`.
+You should see the window below:

 :::{figure} images/wsinfer.png
 :align: center